 With that said, you should give your bell peppers plenty of space to produce.
 We recommend spacing bell peppers at 18 inches (46 cm) between plants.
 Though the plants are usually slim, the root systems can be extensive, requiring a bit of extra space.
 We prefer to be on the safe side to maximize our pepper yields.

-Having neighbors can be helpful for bell peppers.
-They can provide added shade for the fruits to avoid sun scalding on the pepper’s skin during early growth.
+Don’t space your bell peppers too far apart!
+Having neighbors nearby is helpful for bell peppers.
+They provide added shade for the fruits to avoid sun scalding on the pepper’s skin as they grow and mature.

-Another popular pepper to grow at home, the jalapeno is a much smaller pepper than the bell pepper.
-The plants will not grow as large as a bell pepper plant, and thus you can usually space them a bit closer.
+Another popular pepper to grow at home, the jalapeño is a smaller pepper than the bell pepper.
+However, the plants can grow as big (or bigger) than bell peppers.

-We recommend spacing jalapeno plants at 12-18 inches (30-46 cm) between plants.
-You may give them more space between plants if desired, but the plants should produce optimally at 18 inches.
+We recommend spacing jalapeno plants at 18-24 inches (46-60 cm) between plants.
+You may give them more space if desired, but the plants should produce optimally at around 18 inches.

-By spacing closer, your pepper plants will help shade the ground below, preventing weeds from competing.
-Closer spacing also makes the best usage of your garden plot.
+Keep in mind that, by spacing closer, your pepper plants will help shade the ground below, preventing weeds from growing.
+Spacing correctly also makes the best usage of your garden plot.

 What To Plant Near Peppers